Bahawalpur women's cricket team

-The Bahawalpur women's cricket team is the women's representative cricket team for Bahawalpur.
+The Bahawalpur women's cricket team is the women's representative cricket team for Bahawalpur, in domestic cricket in Pakistan.
 They competed in the National Women's Cricket Championship between 2012–13 and 2017.

 History

 Bahawalpur joined the National Women's Cricket Championship in 2012–13, finishing bottom of Pool B Group 1.
 The side went on to compete in every subsequent edition of the National Women's Cricket Championship until it ended in 2017, with their best performance coming in 2016, when they qualified for the Super League round of the competition after finishing second in Pool B.